easej-txc-lab-2025/lab/README.md

 2. A summary of your merge commit will appear.
 Click the `Create Merge Commit` button to complete the merge.
 Completion of the merge will start the deployment to staging
 <img width="593" height="260" alt="image" src="https://github.com/user-attachments/assets/72476b2f-bf74-4087-a621-9bcb7f6835c3" />

-3. To view the deployment job, go to the EASeJ home page and scroll down to `Deployment jobs`.
+3. To view the deployment job, go to the EASeJ Dashboard and scroll down to `Deployment jobs`.
 Select the `Staging` option to see a summary of staging deployments.
 A blue bar indicates a deployment in progress, and a green bar indicates a completed deployment.
 You can hover over the base to see a summary and click on the bar to view details.
 <img width="725" height="273" alt="image" src="https://github.com/user-attachments/assets/803c671a-5a1a-4275-a94a-936ca18a6ca7" />

 ## Validate application working in staging